 Helicopters.
 Napalm.
 Machine guns.
 Thick green jungles.
 Guerrillas in black.
 Bloody soldiers.
 Exploding bodies.
 For most people, the Vietnam War film is as much about a set of visual clichés as it is about a specific historical phenomenon.
 Andrew Lam recalls his uncle lamenting, “When Americans say ‘Vietnam,’ they don’t mean Vietnam.”1 The Vietnam War is often deemed the first “television war,” because it occurred during the rise of the nightly television news broadcast in the United States.2 Even if the US military and government still controlled much of what was shown to the public, the daily violence of the war was nonetheless striking to many viewers used to even more sanitized conflicts.3 Such broadcasts played a role in the dismantling of the Production Code in Hollywood and its replacement by the Motion Picture Association of America (MPAA) ratings system.4 Fearful of the irrelevancy of film in an era of dramatic social change and growing alternatives for entertainment, Hollywood attempted to adapt by making room for films more responsive to this new social and cultural climate.
-Thus, the perception of the Vietnam War film as a raw and violent combat genre says less about the war itself as it does about the anxieties facing the US film industry as well as the US nation itself.
+Thus, the perception of the Vietnam War film as a raw and violent combat genre says less about the war itself than it does about the anxieties facing the US film industry as well as the US nation itself.

 Beyond aesthetic concerns, the historical referent for the Vietnam War film is also difficult to pin down.
-The conflict is more chronologically and geographically diffuse than one might think, with origins stretching back to the First Indochina War and the French colonialism preceding it, and a scope that encompasses not only Vietnam and its Southeast Asian neighbors but nations throughout Asia, Europe, and North America.
+The conflict is more chronologically and geographically diffuse than one might think, with origins stretching back to the First Indochina War and the French colonialism preceding it and a scope that encompasses not only Vietnam and its Southeast Asian neighbors but nations throughout Asia, Europe, and North America.
 The violence in the region did not end with the war but continued with the persecution of US-allied Hmong in Laos and the genocide of one to three million Cambodians by the Khmer Rouge.
 One consequence of this violence is the refugee crisis that followed, creating a global diaspora of Southeast Asians that sharply transformed the populace and politics of the United States and other nations.
 As of 2015, the United States alone was home to over 1.9 million Vietnamese Americans as well as over 330,000 Cambodian Americans, 270,000 Laotian Americans, and 300,000 Hmong Americans, and an estimated 5 million Southeast Asians have settled worldwide outside of their countries of origin.5 As Viet Thanh Nguyen reminds us, riffing off of Tim O’Brien, “A true war story should tell not only of the soldier but also what happened to her or him after war’s end.
 A true war story should also tell of the civilian, the refugee, the enemy, and, most importantly, the war machine that encompasses them all.”6

-The complex history of the wars in Southeast Asia has a particular importance for Asian Americans, as the post-war migration not only changed the constitution of Asian America but also altered its central political and social issues.7 Vietnamese Americans are currently the fourth-largest Asian American ethnic group nationwide, and sizable populations of Cambodians, Hmong, and Laotians have settled in the upper Midwest and Northeast.8 Southeast Asian refugees also unsettle the narrative of Asian American immigration as confirming the ideology of the American Dream.
+The complex history of the wars in Southeast Asia has a particular importance for Asian Americans, as the postwar migration not only changed the constitution of Asian America but also altered its central political and social issues.7 Vietnamese Americans are currently the fourth-largest Asian American ethnic group nationwide, and sizable populations of Cambodians, Hmong, and Laotians have settled in the upper Midwest and Northeast.8 Southeast Asian refugees also unsettle the narrative of Asian American immigration as confirming the ideology of the American Dream.
 Because of the challenges that beset their sudden and recent migration, Southeast Asians often face higher levels of poverty, crime, health disparities, and lack of educational and employment opportunities, in ways that upset the “model minority myth” based on more established Asian American ethnic groups such as Chinese and Japanese Americans.9 This generational difference is also at play in the political gap between Southeast Asian Americans, who are often aligned in their anticommunist stances with the Republican Party, and other Asian Americans, who have historically found resonance for their civil rights concerns with the Democratic Party.
 Mainstream Asian American media activists may object to representations of the Vietnam War in film as racist stereotypes, whereas Southeast Asian Americans, many of whom are veterans of the war, might see these same films as validations of their combat experiences.